fogfish/kscript/README.md

 * the ability to spawn a huge number networking sessions, real-time data processing and accuracy of measurements are major requirements that impacted on selection of Erlang as a primary runtime environment.

-* the adoption of scripting requires that whole team understand what is wanted.
+* the adoption of scripting requires that whole team understand what is wanted (BDD implies that natural language is used to specify scenarious).
 Therefore, `K.script` supports the definition of the behaviour in non-technical language (ubiquitous language) such as YAML, which is eventually compilable to native code.
 The usage of YAML for scripting has been proven by various Infrastructure-as-a-Code solutions.

 You script networking using **Behaviour as a Code** paradigm.